corda/corda-gradle-plugins/cordapp-cpk2/README.md

 In an ideal world, Bnd would generate the correct OSGi `Import-Package` manifest header automatically.
 That being said, Bnd will occasionally also notice unexpected package references from unused code-paths within the byte-code.
-The `cordapp-cpk` plugin provides the following options to override the detected package settings:
+The `cordapp-cpk2` plugin provides the following options to override the detected package settings:
 ```groovy
 tasks.named('jar', Jar) {
     osgi {